I realize that my tone while writing this is aimed at children even though my niece and nephew are now adults.

 The station was right across the street from the hotel so it was super easy.
 Uncle Mike wanted to get photos of the train itself, but we had to wait in our room until they could give us some brief instructions, we'll get photos along the way.

-The room is similar in size to an Amtrak Bedroom, slightly larger, but with a much smarter layout.
+The room is similar in size to an Amtrak Sleeper room, slightly larger and with a much smarter layout.

 Here Brownie checks out some of the local commuter engines before we head out.